-This is a list of all known chain grocery addresses in Buffalo and its inner suburbs between 1925 and 2005, complied from city directories, telephone books, and other sources.
+This is a list of all known chain grocery addresses in Buffalo and its inner suburbs between 1925 and 2005, compiled from city directories, telephone books, and other sources.
 It is generated through a live Google Spreadsheet so it reflects the latest information I have.

 - In 1939, major portions of Elk Street, Abbott Road, and Triangle Street were incorporated into a extended South Park Avenue.
 I have attempted to align period addresses with the current number and street as closely as possible, but a few may be slightly off, particularly the former Triangle Street addresses.

 - Danahy-Faxon and Nu-Way were under the same ownership (Nu-Way was Danahy-Faxon’s supermarket operation) and were purchased by American Stores in 1946.
 In 1961, the stores were rebranded as Acme.

 - The Flickinger stores led to the Red & White co-op/franchise and later to Super Duper stores.
 In 1942, the Red & White stores were listed under their individual owners and therefore could not be identified for inclusion in this list.

 - Loblaws also owned the Star Food and Bells chains in the 1960s and 1970s; the Bells banner replaced Loblaws in 1975.
 Loblaws also seems to have owned the Food Arena stores but I have not confirmed this.